imjoy-team/ImJoy/docs/getting_started.md

 ### Digit classification
 Here, we describe how to install and use an ImJoy plugin to perform digit classification with TensorFlow.js.
 This plugin runs directly in the browser.
-You can train a convoluation neural network (CNN) to recognize digits.
-Once the network is trained, you can classifiy hand drawn numbers.
+You can train a convolution neural network (CNN) to recognise digits.
+Once the network is trained, you can classify hand drawn numbers.
 It is based on [tfjs-vis](https://github.com/tensorflow/tfjs-vis)
-- a small library for in browser visualization for use with TensorFlow.js.
+- a small library for in browser visualisation for use with TensorFlow.js.

 This plugin can be obtained by installing the plugin `MNIST-CNN` from the ImJoy plugin repository.
 Alternatively, you can also use this